Notmuch -- The mail indexer

 Website

-This wiki is maintained using ikiwiki.
+This website is a wiki, maintained using ikiwiki.
 Here are instructions on how to edit the wiki.
+The wiki contents are mostly dual licensed under CC-BY-SA-3.0 and GPLv3+.